 Overall, thirty-nine percent of survey respondents said they’re engaging in fewer leisure activities like concerts, festivals, and the cinema— again, bad news for those industries, which are also still struggling.
 This has resulted in Americans spending less time with their friends, as one-third are making social plans less often (30%) and (29%) are socializing with friends at home more regularly.

 Furthermore, rising everyday costs are causing couples to spend less money on quality time together.
 One in five couples are going on fewer date nights to save money (20%), and more than one in six people are opting for cheaper locations when going on dates (18%).

 Consumers are making a concerted effort to be savvy savers when it comes to everyday spending.
-More than one-third have started utilizing coupons more regularly as a means to save money (37%).
+More than one-third have started utilizing coupons and coupon apps more regularly as a means to save money (37%).
 Similarly, one quarter (25%) have swapped their usual products for alternative ones, should they be able to obtain a similar product using a coupon or discount.

 People are also taking advantage of discounts offered when buying in bulk, with over a quarter doing so more often (26%).
 Overall, one in five (20%) have canceled a film and TV streaming subscription in an effort to save money on home entertainment.